Kaspersky Endpoint Security has following known issues and limitations:

 Safari might not connect to a website with an untrusted certificate.
 You can add such a website to the exclusions or use another browser.

-On macOS 11.0 (Big Sur), after uninstalling Kaspersky Endpoint Security 11.2 remotely via Kaspersky Security Center, one of the application’s system extension may remain in computer memory.
+On macOS 11 and 12, after uninstalling Kaspersky Endpoint Security 11.2 remotely via Kaspersky Security Center, one of the application’s system extension may remain in computer memory.
 After that, in rare cases, a problem with the full disk access permission may occur when installing Kaspersky Endpoint Security.
 In this case, we recommend to uninstall the application locally and reinstall it.